Arrexel/tibia-votelistener/README.md

 ```

 ## Customizing vote rewards
-Customizing vote rewards is dead simple.
+Customizing vote rewards is very easy.
 Simply add the rewards to the `giveReward()` function.

 ### Example (give items)
-Gives the player 10 earth.
+Gives the player 10x earth.
 Refer to `data/items/items.xml` for a list of all item IDs.
 ```
 function giveReward(player)
     player:addItem(101, 10)